scar197124/Proxuma-lite/README.md

 ## Getting Started

 1. **Download or clone** this repository.
-2. Open `index.html` in a modern browser (Chrome, Edge, Firefox, or a Chromium‑based browser).
+2. Open `index.html` in a modern browser (Chrome, Edge, Firefox, or a Chromium-based browser).
 3. Paste a URL into the scanner input on the **Scanner** page.
 4. Click **Analyze** to get a risk score, findings, and verdict.
 5. (Optional) Open the **QR scanner**, point it at a QR code, and analyze the decoded link.